 Introduced more than 20 years age as an environmentally-friendly and sustainable flooring product, bamboo continues to rise as a solid décor choice for more than one reason.
 It only takes about 5 years for bamboo to grow large and strong enough to be harvested for flooring.

 Bamboo has become a popular flooring choice for its affordability and natural beauty.
 It is durable, renewable and absolutely gorgeous.
 Bamboo flooring fits in with traditional styling, as well as modern and industrial home décor.

 Bamboo Flooring Breakdown

-Natural solid bamboo is approximately twice as hard as hardwoods, such as red oak.
-Carbonized or engineered bamboo is not as strong, coming in at less than 30 percent weaker than the natural bamboo flooring.
+Natural solid bamboo is harder than most domestic hardwoods, such as red oak.
+Carbonized or engineered bamboo is not as strong, because the carbonizing process involves soaking the bamboo fibers, which weakens them.

 Bamboo is a sturdy grass that is highly processed to create the engineered flooring.
-The strands of bamboo grass are thinly sliced and shredded, then pressed together with high heat and sticky glues.
+The strands of bamboo grass are thinly sliced and shredded, then pressed together with high heat and durable resins.